-Pick up receiver You have used the Call Queuing feature without picking up the receiver.
-Auto Handsfree has not been assigned to your telephone.
-You must use the receiver or the button marked Handsfree/Mute to answer a call.
-Priority> 221 BLOCK You are receiving a priority call.
+You have used the Call Queuing feature without picking up the receiver.
+Auto handsfree has not been assigned to your telephone.
+You must use the receiver or the button marked handsfree/mute to answer a call.

+Priority> 221 BLOCK

+You are receiving a priority call.
 If you are on another call, inform the person you are speaking to that you are about to put the call on hold.
 Press the flashing line indicator of the priority call or wait until the call connects automatically (eight seconds).
 The priority call goes through when you hear the next beep.
 Your active call is placed on Exclusive Hold.
 It is reconnected automatically when the priority call ends, unless you transfer the priority call, in which case you must press the line button of your original call to reconnect).
-Use DND (© 8 5) or press BLOCK to reject a priority call.
-Release a call You have no free line buttons on which to receive a call.
+Use DND ( 8 5) or press BLOCK to reject a priority call.

+Release a call

+You have no free line buttons on which to receive a call.
 Release one of your current calls and try again to answer the incoming call.

-Use line Pool?
-YES NO You have received a Ring Again offer for a line pool.
-Press the flashing internal line button or VES to use the line pool.
-On the M7100 and T7100 sets, just lift the receiver.
-Otherwise, press N0 or wait 30 seconds for the Ring Again offer to expire.
-Hold or release You cannot program a feature button while you are on a call.
-Release calls You have tried to use a feature while you were on a call or had calls on hold.
-Release the call or calls, before using the feature.
-Line in use The line is in use.
-Make the call using normal methods or wait until the line is free.
+Use line pool?
+YES NO

+You have received a Ring Again offer for a line pool.
+Press the flashing internal line button or YES to use the line pool.
+On M7100 and T7100 telephones, just lift the receiver.
+Otherwise, press NO or wait 30 seconds for the Ring Again offer to expire.

+Hold or release

+You cannot program a feature button while you are on a call.